 The Salar de Antofalla is approximately 150 kilometres long and 5-7 kilometres wide, and is located at 3,900 metres elevation.
 The salar is accessed by Provincial highway 43 and unpaved roads, with the small town of Antofalla approximately 50 kilometres to the south and the city of Salta approximately 500 kilometes away.
 The geological environment at the Salar de Antofalla is similar to other salars in the Puna region where lithium and potash are found.
-Several other companies are exploring properties on the salar, including global lithium producer Abermarle.
-Previous operators of the Abermarle property delineated lithium in brines, which Abermarle believes will be certified as the largest lithium resource in Argentina1.
-Reported grades from the salar include 350 mg/l lithium and 6,400mg/l potash2.
+Reported grades from the salar include 350 mg/l lithium and 6,400mg/l potash.